-Archibald MacLeish was part of the Paris expatriate crowd that included Gertrude Stein, Ernest Hemingway, F. Scott Fitzgerald, Ezra Pound and Harry Crosby.
+Archibald MacLeish belonged to the Paris expatriate crowd that included Gertrude Stein, Ernest Hemingway, F. Scott Fitzgerald, Ezra Pound and Harry Crosby.

-He was born in May 7, 1892, on an estate in Glencoe, Ill., but was educated in New England – at the Hotchkiss School, at Yale, where he was selected for Skull and Bones, and at Harvard Law School, where he was an editor of the Harvard Law Review.
+He was born in May 7, 1892, on an estate in Glencoe, Ill., educated in New England – at the Hotchkiss School, at Yale, where he belonged to Skull and Bones, and at Harvard Law School, where he edited the Harvard Law Review.

 His academic career was interrupted by World War I, where he served as an ambulance driver (like his difficult friend Ernest Hemingway) and as an artillery captain.
 After he graduated from law school he taught at Harvard, edited The New Republic and then practiced law.

 That lasted for about three years.
 Then he chucked it all and in 1923 moved with his wife Ada to join the Lost Generation in Paris.
 He wanted to be a poet.
 He succeeded.

 In 1928, they returned to the United States and bought a farm in Conway, Mass.
 He worked for Fortune Magazine during the 1930s.

 Archibald MacLeish is perhaps best known as the Librarian of Congress, a post thrust upon him by President Franklin Roosevelt.
 He was in that job when his friend Ernest Hemingway wrote him a letter from Cuba on Aug.
 10, 1943.
 Hemingway was responding to a letter written by MacLeish with copies of inflammatory pro-Fascist broadcasts in Italy made by Ezra Pound.

 He ruminates on Ezra Pound and asks MacLeish if he can get him a job as a war correspondent.